open/close all folders

 - Band of Brothers: while Dick Winters qualifies for the central character of the series, in most episodes the plot instead focuses on one of the other members of Easy Company.

 - Skins combines this with Idiosyncratic Episode Naming: every episode is named after the character that episode is focused on.
 It even introduces a new cast every two years.

 - Degrassi fits this to a T. The limelight focuses on the characters on the A plot and minorly on the B plot, and the other characters are barely even mentioned.

-- The Wire rotated between having protagonists at the Homicide Unit, The Major Crimes Unit, The Pit, the docks, the corners and Hamsterdam, the elections, the schools and the newspaper.
+- The Wire rotates between having protagonists at the Homicide Unit, The Major Crimes Unit, The Pit, the docks, the corners and Hamsterdam, the elections, the schools, and the newspaper.

 - Dragon Quest IV is divided into chapters, with each one starring a different protagonist.
 Originally, you didn't even get to see the main hero/heroine until you reached their chapter; later versions added a Prologue.

 - Mass Effect 2 is like this: each character on your crew gets an (optional, but skip it at your own risk) personal loyalty mission, which is custom-tailored to their combat style and inconspicuously reveals enough of their backstory and personality to make you care about them.